PhilipQuaicoo/IOWA-LIQUOR-SALE/README.md

 group by years
 order by years
 ```
-The same query was repeated with the change in the firt where statement for all 10 items, subtituting Black Velvet with each of them in quotes in the third line.
+The same query was repeated with the change in the first where statement for all 10 items, substituting Black Velvet with each of them in quotes in the third line.
 Each results is copied from the bigqyery results pane and then pasted onto google sheets and aligned to create a larger table that will hold all these information in a simplified form as shown below.

 ![IOWA LIQUOR SALE, TOP 10 BY YEARS](https://user-images.githubusercontent.com/107520777/177021273-0807cf54-cada-45b8-bcb4-137955441ed1.PNG)